joinjhs/first/README.md

 I modified some of the skeleton code, the usage is as below.

+0) unzip mnist.zip and create a new folder "tfrecord" to store tfrecord files.

 1) create a new train set and a validation set

 python main.py --process=write_valid --imagedir=./mnist/train